-For information about EFTPS, visit www.eftps.gov or see Publication 966, The Secure Way to Pay Your Federal Taxes for Business and Individual Taxpayers-EFTPS.
+To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov or call 1-800-555-4477.
+Additional information about EFTPS is also available in Publication 966, The Secure Way to Pay Your Federal Taxes.

 Interest and Penalties